leo0514/vpc-on-classic-network/advanced-vpc-routing.md

 ## Routing structure

 In the network structure of a VPC, one route table exists for each zone used by a VPC in a region.
 When an IP packet leaves a subnet, it is evaluated against the route table in the subnet's zone, to determine where to send the packet next.
-Each router has a default route, but the VPC Routes API allows you to provide custom static routes to your routing tables.
+Each router has a default route, but the VPC Routes allow you to provide custom static routes to your routing tables.

 ## VPC Route structure and behavior